Evaluating the Quality of Open Access Journals

 We created a printable checklist to help you evaluate a journal.

 Think.
 Check.
-Submit provides a check list and helpful questions to guide you when choosing a journal.
+Submit provides a checklist and helpful questions to guide you when choosing a journal.

 Is there someone at Emory who can help me?